mokshs7/hil_fe/README.md

-# GIFinder
+# GIPHY Frontend Challenge

 ## Project Overview

-This project is a web application that allows users to explore and enjoy a vast collection of GIFs.
-Powered by the Giphy API, it provides a seamless experience for users to search for GIFs, view trending GIFs, and save their favorites for easy access later.
-The application is built with React, demonstrating modern web development practices and a responsive design.
+This project is a web application that allows users to explore and enjoy a vast collection of GIFs via the Giphy API.
+It provides a seamless experience for users to search for GIFs, view trending GIFs, and save their favorites for easy access later.
+The application is built with React.

 ## Features